david-cako/T430-Hackintosh/README.md

 # T430-Hackintosh
 Fully functional Lenovo T430 Hackintosh using discrete NVS5400M graphics (1600x900) and running El Capitan 10.11.5.
+<sup>By fully functional, I mean other than onboard WiFi, VGA, and the trackpoint, but who's counting.</sup>

 Based on [kartoffelsalat's El Capitan guide](http://www.tonymacx86.com/threads/guide-lenovo-t430-el-capitan.175935/), however with modifications to provide NVS5400M support.

-<sup>By fully functional, I mean other than onboard WiFi, VGA, and the trackpoint, but who's counting.</sup>
+My aim with this guide is to leave nothing to the imagination.
+I feel like there's a certain subset of the internet such as DD-WRT and Hackintoshing where 90% of the information is cryptic bullshit.
+This guide should be trivial to follow if you have basic experience installing operating systems and using terminal.

 ![desktop screenshot](http://i.imgur.com/W3EPbnW.jpg)